mgrolinger/plantumlstubber/README.md

 The Rest::JSON Interface /api/convert will call subsequently application with the Name ApplicationName.
 This application itself needs to provide this interface.
 There should be a configuration yaml for the application ApplicationName as well.

+As the call stack definition suits to cases first to generate include-path for the files and second to generate the !procedure call for the just included file, this application cannot differentiate between e.g. rest interfaces /api/rest-interface and /api/rest/interface.
+PlantUMLStubber uses latter , so the application handles all special characters that may produce problems as "/".
+Please be aware of that.

 #### Note for interfaces with the same name
 If an application has e.g. two service implementations (especially "EMPTY") and both have the same interfaceName, the last one wins.
 E.g. you have a soap service _getVersion()_ and a rest service _/getVersion_ without any additional (service) path, the last definition will override the preceding.
 ```